american-perspectives-capstone/american-attitudes/README.md

 > - The source of the data with express reference to the center in accordance with the following citation: “Pew Research Center’s American Trends Panel”
 > - Any hypothesis, insight and or result within this project in no way implies or suggests as attributing a particular policy or lobbying objective or opinion to the Center, and
 > - “The opinions expressed herein, including any implications for policy, are those of the author and not of Pew Research Center.”
-> - Information on The American Trends Panel (ATP) can be found at <a href="https://www.pewresearch.org/our-methods/u-s-surveys/the-american-trends-panel/">The American Trends Panel</a>
+> - Information on The American Trends Panel (ATP) can be found at <a href="https://www.pewresearch.org/our-methods/u-s-surveys/the-american-trends-panel/" target="_blank">The American Trends Panel</a>
-> - More information on these user agreements can be found at <a href="https://www.pewresearch.org/about/terms-and-conditions/">Pew Research</a>.
+> - More information on these user agreements can be found at <a href="https://www.pewresearch.org/about/terms-and-conditions/" target="_blank">Pew Research</a>.

 <div style="text-align: right"><a href='#toc'>Table of Contents</a></div>